On This Day in History: May 30

 - Nuclear Testing: Pakistan conducts an underground test in the Kharan Desert.
 It is reported to be a plutonium device with yield of 20kt TNT equivalent.

-- Tiananmen Square protests of 1989: The 33-foot high "Goddess of Democracy" statue is unveiled in Tiananmen Square by student demonstrators.
+- Tiananmen Square protests of 1989: The 10-metre high "Goddess of Democracy" statue is unveiled in Tiananmen Square by student demonstrators.

 - Cold War: Spain joins NATO.